Maltanno/Ames/README.md

 # Ames
-FlatIron Phase 1 Topic 4 project using the Ames Housing dataset
+FlatIron Phase 1 Topic 4 project using the Ames Housing dataset.